-The form of the building shifts depending on the viewer’s vantage point.
-While appearing like a pyramid from the West-Side-Highway, it turns into a dramatic glass spire from West 58th Street.
-The courtyard which is inspired by the classic Copenhagen urban oasis can be seen from the street and serves to extend the adjacent greenery of the Hudson River Park into the VIA 57 West development.
-This resulted to what Bjarke Ingels dubbed the “court-scraper” – a new typology birthed by the marriage of the two.
+The courtyard, inspired by the classic Copenhagen urban oasis, can be seen from the street and extends the adjacent greenery of Hudson River Park into the VIA 57 West development.
+This resulted in what Bjarke Ingels dubbed the “court-scraper” – a new typology birthed by the marriage of the two.

 Project Information